 notice

-whole We held a Japanese sake festival!
+We held a whole

-The event was attended by approximately 400 people and was a great success20 types of sake(Note 1) was lined up, and President Miyuki Saito of Kinsuisho Sake Brewery came all the way from Fukushima Prefecture to attend (Kinsuisho Sake Brewery Ltd. is a member of the University of Tokyo Breweries Association (Note 2))
+Approximately 400 people attended the event, creating a lively atmosphere.
+Twenty different types of sake (Note 1) were lined up at the venue, and President Miyuki Saito of Kinsuisho Sake Brewery came all the way from Fukushima Prefecture to participate (Kinsuisho Sake Brewery Ltd. is a member of the University of Tokyo Breweries Association (Note 2)).

-In response to the Noto Peninsula earthquake that occurred on January 1st of this year, we have decided to donate 20 yen per shot of sake to support the recovery effortsApproximately 1500 cupsWe hope to be able to donate 30,000 yen to the local area thanks to the use of sake from the donors.
-We would like to thank everyone for their cooperation.
-More details will be posted on our website shortly
+Following the Noto Peninsula earthquake on January 1st of this year, we have decided to donate 20 yen per shot of sake to support the recovery efforts.
+Based on the current preliminary figures, approximately 1,500 shots of sake have been consumed, which will likely raise 30,000 yen for the affected areas.
+We appreciate your cooperation.
+Further details will be posted on our website.

 Note 1) We received full support from Takasakiya, located in front of the University of Tokyo's Faculty of Agriculture, in selecting and ordering the sake